jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ##          3          0
 ```

 Sometimes factors can be left unordered.
-Example: `democrat`, `republican`.
+Example: `democrat`, `republican.`

 Other times you might want factors to be ordered (or ranked).
 Example: `low`, `medium`, `high`.